h2oai/h2ogpt/docs/README_WINDOWS.md

     pip install llama-cpp-python==0.1.68 --no-cache-dir --verbose
     ```
   * Uncomment `# n_gpu_layers=20` in `.env_gpt4all`.
 One can try also `40` instead of `20`.
+  * Pass to `generate.py` the option `--max_seq_len=2048` or some other number if you want model have controlled smaller context, else default (relatively large) value is used that will be slower on CPU.
   * If one sees `/usr/bin/nvcc` mentioned in errors, that file needs to be removed as would likely conflict with version installed for conda.
   * Note that once `llama-cpp-python` is compiled to support CUDA, it no longer works for CPU mode, so one would have to reinstall it without the above options to recovers CPU mode or have a separate h2oGPT env for CPU mode.
 * For supporting Word and Excel documents, if you don't have Word/Excel already, then download and install libreoffice: https://www.libreoffice.org/download/download-libreoffice/ .